deSpaceman/Hyperpulse/!Hyperpulse/1 - The People/1.3 - Cultures and Identities/1.3.1 - Rimhoppers/1.3.1.6 - Rimhopper Identities/Mercenary.md

 - 2 Mint

 _You may choose 2 extra items from the list below_
+- Forego an Item Choice, create or choose a Minor Contact with Free Mercenary Company Connection
 - 2 Mint
 - Tactical Compass
 - Travel Rations